intellectmind/ChunkEntityLimiter/README.md

 #### Entity and Item Chunk Limit Cleanup Plugin for Folia, Paper, and Other Server Platforms.(1.16-1.21.4)

-#### Optimize the server by limiting block entities and the number of dropped items to prevent player errors from causing item overflow.
+#### Optimize the server by limiting chunk entities and the number of dropped items to prevent player errors from causing item overflow.

 #### You can modify the default configuration in the ChunkEntityLimiter folder under the plugins folder.